krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

-# Initial exploration of dynamic programming
+# Introduction to dynamic programming

 <u>Dynamic programming</u> is an important algorithmic paradigm that decomposes a problem into a series of smaller subproblems, and stores the solutions of these subproblems to avoid redundant computations, thereby significantly improving time efficiency.